certsimple/csp-by-api/README.md

-CSP By API significantly cuts down on CSP management by letting developers specify common APIs by name.
-These are then merged into the base policy to create the final CSP.
+Makes CSP management easier by letting developers specify the services they use by name - these are then merged into the base policy to create the final CSP.

-In short: **this module is the difference between specifying 8 domains or 60**.
+In short: **this module is the difference between specifying 8 services you use versus specifying 80+ domains for sifferent types of content**.

 ## Included policies